Harshadamore25/Heart-disease-detection-project/README.md

 # Heart-disease-detection-project

+** For detailed explanation of overview of this project, please refer to Project_overview.ppt **

  ***** Project overview stepwise *****

 The questions in Questions.docx file are answered with data cleaning and EDA part of Heart Disease 2020 Project.ipymb file